-TIPS: I recommend to pick up your supplies in Windhoek.
+TIPS: I recommend picking up your supplies in Windhoek before you start your Namibia self-drive trip.
 But don’t worry if you forgot to buy something in Windhoek, as you will have the chance to do a few stops along the way.
 I had 2 stops for a cold drink and also for fuel.
 Watch for people wanting to “take care of your car” for some money.

 DAY 2 NAMIBIA SELF-DRIVE: VISIT THE GHOST TOWN OF KOLMANSKOP & TAKE THE ROAD TO THE COASTLINE TOWN OF LUDERITZ

 Start the day driving west the ghost town of Kolmanskop, located near the Forbidden Zone in the Namib Desert – one of the most fascinating things about abandoned places in the absence of life, and the profound sense of curiosity to know what its story is.